1 Quick reference

 2 Overview

-, and RStudio Server is already installed.
+These images are based on rocker/r-ver, and RStudio Server is already installed.

 The basic usage of these images is the same, with the difference being the amount of additional (R) packages installed.
 (See image details for lists of installation packages)